 I ran Claude Opus 4.6 through both Claude Code and Antigravity.
 Same model, same spec, same effort level.

-Antigravity produced a noticeably more polished result with a dark theme, colour-coded columns, avatar chips, and branded navbar.
+Antigravity produced a noticeably different result with a dark theme, colour-coded columns, avatar chips, and branded navbar.
 Claude Code was clean and functional but plain.

 Antigravity with Opus 4.6: